Hannah0124/recursion-tracing/README.md

 - Activation Record/Function Call:  Function calls are placed on the system call stack which functions in a last-in-first-out order.
 The separate pieces of the Activation Chain.
 Every function call results in a record getting created in the stack memory.??

-- Infinite Recursion/Stack Overflow/Stack too deep:: It is an error which occurs when the call stack runs out of memory.
+- Infinite Recursion/Stack Overflow/Stack too deep: It is an error which occurs when the call stack runs out of memory.
 For example, in a recursice method, if there is no base case, `inifinite recursion/stack overflow` will happen.

 - Tail Recursion: When the recursive call finishes, there are no more calculations left to perform. (i.e. Having calcuations inside of the parameters ??)